 Other studies suggest that simply being in a natural setting (whether you are exercising or not) can help to combat stress.
 Simply having views of trees, plants and shrubs at work can increase employee wellbeing, and having the same views from a hospital window can decrease recovery time.
 So, combining nature and exercise is a great way to alleviate stress.

 There are numerous studies that recommend physical activity, including walking, as a way of improving mental health.
-Brain chemicals such as endorphins, dopamine and serotonin all have beneficial effects including producing feelings of well-being, improving sleep patterns and lifting
+Brain chemicals such as endorphins, dopamine and serotonin all have beneficial effects including producing feelings of well-being, improving sleep patterns and lifting mood.

 The study in Japan demonstrated that these benefits can be maximised by undertaking your exercise in a natural environment.
 The study found that subjective feelings of relaxation, comfort, and calm were enhanced in the woodland walkers vs. the city walkers.
 While walking anywhere can act to balance the nervous system and make us feel more relaxed, walking in a nature setting like the woods seems to have an even greater impact.
 Check here for some organisations that may be able to help further – mindfulness

 Learning something about your natural surroundings is the perfect way to build a stronger connection with nature and to tackle the modern problem of nature deficit disorder.
 Nature deficit disorder is the idea that human beings, especially children, are spending less time outdoors and becoming alienated from the natural world.
 This poses a problem not just for the humans concerned but also for wildlife and its conservation.
 If people don’t see nature and can’t name plants and animals, then they are less likely to feel any connection or love for them.
 And if people don’t love nature, they also won’t have a passion to protect and conserve it.